 Q: Why is the background check and drug test a part of this program?

-A: When the student is working in the clinical setting, the clinical sites require the background checks and drug tests as a prerequisite to working with direct patient care under the supervision of the clinical instructors.
+A: The clinical sites require the background checks and drug tests as a prerequisite to working with direct patient care under the supervision of the clinical instructors.
 Clinical practicums occur three times in the PTA Program

 Q: What if I have committed a crime, can I still become a PTA?